Manning Publications

 During my time with Manning, there was a heavy push toward interactive learning elements and live events.
 As such, our sales team requested a sales sheet as a takeaway piece for potential partners.
 These pieces would discuss a variety of products and events to sponsor, including single books, surveys and reports, fully custom interactive liveBooks, and speaking events.
 Pages here ranged from data-dense infographics to text-heavy details on the various sponsorship packages, so keeping things well-organized and clear to viewers who will care about both data and their sponsorship terms was crucial.

-Page sketches and designs for Manning's sales prospectus with inforgraphics for a variety of audience data.
+Page sketches and layouts for Manning's sales prospectus with inforgraphics for a variety of audience data.

 Prototype for a subscription service that includes an account dashboard, playlist creation for groups of products, and more.